A miscarriage is a very personal experience. The way you feel afterwards will be unique to your own personal situation.

 To increase your chances of a successful pregnancy, make sure you take on the following lifestyle changes before you start trying to conceive:

 - Increase your intake of folate

 - Take plenty of rest and relaxation time

 - Eat a healthy, balanced diet (organic where possible)

 - Take regular exercise

 - Reduce your stress levels

-If you do miscarry again, you might want to get tested for MTHFR gene mutation which affects how your body utilises folic acid and other forms of folate.
+If you do miscarry again, you might want to get tested for MTHFR gene mutation, which affects how your body utilizes folic acid and other forms of folate.

 This can result in miscarriage and other pregnancy problems.
 If you have MTHFR, you should stop taking folic acid and instead take folinic acid and methylfolate.

 There’s no right way to come to terms with a miscarriage.
 Everyone will feel different at different times.